kaihoffman/learn-guide-hasura/README.md

           servicePort: hasura-port
 ```

+## Hasura Usage

 Now only that remains will be to visit our cluster URL (in the format `64515915-f40a-460f-bea6-bcfa16af1752.k8s.civo.com` and displayed on the cluster administration page).
-Now we will do some tests to see that everything is working fine.
+In this section, we will do some tests to see that everything is working as expected.

 And if all went well then we will see this: